Easily restore your project to a previous version with our new Instant One-click Backup Recovery

 );

-In the component above, there is a state to hold all the todo in an array, and then there is a form you would use to add a new todo to the array.
-Notice that at the beginning of the component, a console.log() statement will be implemented once your application renders.
+In the component above, we are using state to hold all the todo items in an array, there is an input for adding a new todo to the array.
+Notice that at the beginning of the component, a console.log() statement will be executed when our component is rendered.
+The Todo component is a child component of the App component and we are passing the todo item list as a prop to it.

 return (